AstarNetwork/astarwebsite_v2_unstoppable/content/term-of-use.md

 ---
 title: 'Term of Use'
-description: 'meta description of the page'
+description: 'Stake Technologies provides and makes available this website.
+All use of the Website is subject to the terms and conditions contained in this Terms of Use Agreement.
+Please read this Agreement carefully.'
 ---

 ## 1.Agreement to Terms